LanaKhalifa/deep-learning-flood-modeling/README.md

 Preprocessing: Convert raw HEC-RAS simulation results (HDF5 and terrain files) into datasets of patches.
 Training: Train deep learning models on the generated patches.
-Closure: Use the trained models to simulate flood progression over full domains.
 The from_HDF script is the first step in the preprocessing pipeline.

 Data Availability